Molx32/molx32.github.io/_posts/2022-08-01-Update-management-00.md

 * Etc.

 Since Update management is an Azure service, you may think that this is easier to set up for Azure VM, and this is true.
-* For Azure VMs, we only need to deploy an agent, the <i>Log Analytics agent</i> on the machine to collect its logs and know which updates are missing
+* For Azure VMs, we only need to deploy an agent, the <i>Log Analytics agent</i> on the machine to collect its logs and know which updates are missing.
 * For non Azure VMs, we first need to establish a link between the VM and Azure using the Azure ARC agent, so that it can be managed like any other resource from Azure.
 Once this is done, the we only also to deploy the <i>Log Analytics agent</i>, just like Azure VMs.

 ### Operating systems